Best restaurants for kids in NYC

 When the pizza cravings hit, this West Village haunt offers diners pies topped with any of 14 different choices, including sliced meatballs, ricotta cheese and extra mozzarella ($4 each, $2 for half).
 To this day, pies are baked in the same coal-fired brick oven that was used when Italian founder John Sasso established the business in 1929 and the results have made this pizzeria a staple in the neighborhood.

-Whether you’re in search of the perfect slice ($2.75) or looking to sit down with the family to enjoy their infamous Sicilian pie ($24), this Bensonhurst pizzeria does not disappoint.
-Kids get their own menu here with child-sized pasta with meatball in tomato sauce, chicken finger basket, macaroni and cheese and ravioli and meatball in tomato sauce ($9.95 each).
+Whether you’re in search of the perfect slice or looking to sit down with the family to enjoy their infamous Sicilian pie, this Bensonhurst pizzeria does not disappoint.
+Kids get their own menu here with child-sized pasta with meatball in tomato sauce, chicken finger basket, macaroni and cheese and ravioli and meatball in tomato sauce.
 Rebellious ones can forgo pizza entirely—dishes from the grill, heroes and seafood ensures no one goes home hungry.

-Share a pie with the family at this Bushwick pizzeria that offers the classic Margherita all the way to more adventurous selections like the ShroomsDay Device with taleggio, oyster mushrooms, picked onions, scallion, black pepper and cream.
-Picky eaters can create their own pizza masterpiece with over 20 different toppings to add to their pie ($1–$5 per topping).
+Share a pie with the family at this Bushwick pizzeria that offers the classic Margherita all the way to more adventurous selections like the Nightmare on Moore Street, which has taleggio, marinated radicchio, pickled shallots and habanada peppers.
+Picky eaters can create their own pizza masterpiece with more than 20 different toppings to add to their pie ($1–$5 extra).

 The burgers at this joint are perfectly sized for little hands and super tasty.
 Not only can families choose from burgers flavored with special “ShackSauce” or crisp-fried portobello burgers, but also chicken sandwiches and hot dogs for those picky eaters.
 A side of crinkle-cut fries is a must along with any of the rotating shakes and frozen custard concrete flavors.
 All food is dished out to go so grab a park table—some are made just for little ones—and enjoy your outdoor dining.